 What to avoid?

-While resting in bed may be comfortable at first, it should be avoided after the first couple of days.
+While resting in bed may seem like the more comfortable and safest option, it should be avoided.
 Prolonged bed rest can actually make things worse as it may lead to decreased muscle strength, and increased muscle stiffness, which only adds to the pain you’re already experiencing.